 The O’Banion brothers’ best friend is Mose, an Indian boy who was found as a child on the side of the road with his tongue cut out and his parents dead.
 The fourth child is little Emmy Frost, the recently-orphaned daughter of the beloved teacher, Cora Frost.

 The director of the school, nicknamed by the kids as The Black Witch, is corrupt, manipulative, and downright cruel and abusive to Odie.
-In addition to The Black Witch, there’s a perverted teacher named DiMarco and who is rumored to have done horrible things to some of the boys, a few who have never returned to the school.
+In addition to The Black Witch, there’s a perverted teacher named DiMarco who is rumored to have done horrible things to some of the boys, a few who have never returned to the school.
 DiMarco threatens Odie, and his world is forever changed by the circumstances which follow.

-Albert, Odie, Mose, and Emmy — like Lazarillo and Huck Finn before them — travel the countryside discovering hidden truths of people, both good and bad.
+Albert, Odie, Mose, and Emmy — like Lazarillo and Huck Finn before them — travel the countryside discovering hidden truths about people, both good and bad.
 Their adventures are a showcase of Americana and Depression-era society, including a deranged farmer who captures them and makes them work, a traveling revival show, hobos on the railway, and a kind family encamped in one of the many “Hoovervilles” scattered across the countryside.

-Odie, the Storyteller and the Picaro
+Odie, the Storyteller, and the Picaro

 One of my favorite aspects of This Tender Land is that Odie, the storyteller, is narrating the events of that summer in 1932 from his perspective as a very old man.
 Any writer — or any lover of great books — will understand the underlying passion of Odie’s quote: